kheyang/web-scraper-for-job/README.txt

 4.1 	Filter Out Content of Interest

-	Instead of printing out all of the jobs from the page, you’ll first filter them for some keywords Job titles in the page are kept within <h2> elements To filter only specific jobs, can use the string argument: python_jobs = results.find_all('h2', string='Python Developer')
+	Instead of printing out all of the jobs from the page, youâ€™ll first filter them for some keywords Job titles in the page are kept within <h2> elements To filter only specific jobs, can use the string argument: python_jobs = results.find_all('h2', string='Python Developer')